rclai/meteor-document-methods/README.md

 I need to do tests, and I need your feedback.

 Also, when I created this, I had intially named them without the ```$``` prefix, but then I figured that you might run into name conflicts and that's why I decided to add the ```$``` prefix.
 Let me know your thoughts.

+##Thoughts

+I guess it is obvious that you shouldn't use this in Blaze even though you can, and perhaps you're thinking that collection helpers are supposed to be only used for Blaze!

+But this brings up a discussion of:

+Shouldn't documents have a nice API to manupulate them, at least at the individual document level?